 This table clearly shows the long-term decline in total domestic use of Lake Michigan water.
 While the drought years of 1994, 2005 and 2012 are clearly visible, this downward trend in water use that has occurred over the last 20 years is significant, a 330 mgd reduction since 1992.
-In 2017 the annual precipitation was 34.03 inches, 3.53 inches below 2016's 37.56 inches.
+In 2023 the annual precipitation was 33.73 inches, approximately 1 inch less than 2022 figures.

-I. Project Activity - Water Infrastructure
+Project Activity - Water Infrastructure